softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 - [Getting Started](getting-started.md)
 - 🖥️ [Slides: Design Principles (Chess Examples)](https://docs.google.com/presentation/d/1dncxSAgnIqjV9RNzGR94EWVltJiCApqC3EvNPqz97-E/edit?usp=sharing)
 - 🖥️ [Videos](#videos)
+- [TA Tips](../../instruction/chess-tips/chess-tips.md#phase-1---chess-game): A collection of common problems for this phase

 In the previous phase you implemented the board and pieces along with the rules for setting up the board and moving pieces.
 In this phase you will implement the `ChessGame` so that you can play a game by making moves and determining check, stalemate, and checkmate.